leeluolee/stateman/document/API_v0.2-en.md

 > <img src="lifecycle.png" width="100%">

-There are three stages in one navigation
+There are three stages in one routing.

 - permission
 - navigation